 If you’re changing a rear tire, put these in front of the front tires.
 If you’re changing a front tire place them behind the rear tires.

 If your vehicle has a hubcap covering the lug nuts, it will be easier to remove the hubcap before lifting the vehicle with a jack.

 You can use a screwdriver to pry the hubcap off.
 Just insert the point of the tool where the edge of the cover meets the wheel and apply a little force.
 The hubcap should pop off.

 This works for most cars, but if it does not for yours, refer to your owner’s manual for the specific tool you should be using.
 You can also take it off with your bare hands if you need to.

 Loosen the lug nuts

 Using the lug wrench, find which measurement fits the lug nuts on your car.
 Once you’ve gotten the wrench onto a lug nut, use your weight to turn the wrench counter-clockwise.

 Do not take the nut all the way off; you’ll want them just loose enough that you can take them off with your hands after you jack the tire.

-Once you have the jack properly placed, pump the jack up and down using even strokes.
+Once you have the jack properly placed, pump the jack up and down.
 Your car should start to lift, giving you the opportunity to change the tire.

 Completely remove the lug nuts by hand and put them in a safe place.
 Grab each side of the tire and pull it straight toward you until it completely slides off.
 Place the tire on its side so it doesn’t roll away.